Top 21 things to do and see in Haight-Ashbury, San Francisco

 11. The Love of Ganesha

-This store is filled to the brim with crystals, and all kinds of stones, rocks and minerals one can imagine, and a good mix of other spiritual and healing items.
-There were Indian sarees and other cool clothing items as well from far away lands.
+This store is filled to the brim with crystals, all kinds of stones, rocks, and minerals one can imagine, and a good mix of other spiritual and healing items.
+Indian sarees and other cool clothing items were also on sale from faraway lands.

-Haight-Ashbury neighborhood is popular for vintage shopping and has several vintage stores to browse through and find some cool attires, costumes and vintage designer clothing for both men and women.
+Haight-Ashbury neighborhood is popular for vintage shopping and has several vintage stores where you can browse through and find some cool attires, costumes, and vintage designer clothing for both men and women.
 Below are the most popular ones.

 12. Relic Vintage